oracle-livelabs/cloud-database-services/base-database-service/microservices-app-with-base-db-service/lab2/lab2-create-app-tier.md

-8. In the Add SSH keys section, generate an SSH key pair or upload your own public key
+8. In the Add SSH keys section, generate an SSH key pair or upload your own public key.

    ![Add SSH Keys](./images/add.ssh.keys.png" ")

-9. In the Boot volume section, configure the size and encryption options for the instance's boot volume
+9. In the Boot volume section, configure the size and encryption options for the instance's boot volume.

-      * For this lab, You can accept the default value
+      * For this lab, You can accept the default value.

 10. (Optional) To configure advanced settings, click Show advanced options.